South Africa is one of the most sophisticated and promising emerging markets globally.

 Cyprus as a Location for the Holding of Intellectual Property (IP) exploited in South Africa

 Cyprus is an efficient jurisdiction in which to hold intellectual property that is to be exploited in South Africa.
 There is a zero withholding tax on royalty income paid from South Africa to Cyprus.

-In addition, in Cyprus only 20% of royalty income is taxed.
+In addition, only 20% of royalty income is taxed in Cyprus.
 Application of the Cyprus corporate tax rate of 12.5% then provides an effective tax rate of 2.5%.
-It is also possible to transfer profits from a Cyprus company without there being any withholding tax payable on dividends or onward royalty payments.
+It is also possible to transfer profits from a Cyprus company with zero withholding tax being payable on dividends or onward royalty payments.

 An additional advantage is that, on disposal of the IP rights, 80% of the proceeds are exempt from corporation tax in Cyprus.

 Other Advantages Offered by the Jurisdiction of Cyprus

 Cyprus offers a number of other important benefits: